Limitations of Deep Learning for Inverse Problems on Digital Hardware: Main Result

-\subsection{Architecture of the Proof}
+\subsubsection{Architecture of the Proof}

-Since the proof of Theorem \ref{thm:main} is long and technical, for the convenience of the reader we will first provide higher level insights into the overall architecture of the proof.
+For the convenience of the reader we will first provide higher level insights into the overall architecture of the proof of \Cref{thm:nonApprox}.

-\begin{itemize} \item First, in \Cref{lemma:main} we characterize some non-computability condition for (multi-valued) functions which do not rely on the uncountability of the function's output.
-Hence, the non-computability condition is also valid for single-valued functions as required for the corollary. \item Informally, we show that the existence of two input sequences which converge to the same limit but whose function values are strictly separated contradicts the computability of the function (under some additional requirements). \item Subsequently, in \Cref{lm:pt2} we characterize the solution sets of \eqref{eq:sparseprob} for specific inputs which, by construction, is the output of the relevant function $\Xi$. \item Then, this characterization allows us to construct input sequences for $\Xi$ that meet the conditions of \Cref{lemma:main}, and thereby showing the non-computability of $\Xi$. \item Finally, we note that this approach also includes the single-valued case highlighted in \Cref{cor:main}. \end{itemize}
+\begin{itemize} \item First, following the outline in \cite{colbrook21stable} we characterize in \Cref{lemma:generalNonApprox} general non-approximability conditions in Banach-Mazur sense for functions $\Xi_{P,\mu}$, introduced in \Cref{subsubsec:ProbSetting}, describing the solution set of an optimization problem $P$. \item Informally, we show that the existence of two input sequences which converge to the same limit but whose function values are strictly separated contradicts the approximability of the function in Banach-Mazur sense under some additional requirements. \item Subsequently, based on a characterization of the solution sets of basis pursuit and lasso optimization summarized in \Cref{lm:SolSet}, input sequences are constructed that meet the conditions of \Cref{lemma:generalNonApprox}. \item Finally, analyzing the input sequences yields the degree of algorithmic non-approximability in Banach-Mazur sense of the problem posed by $\Xi_{\text{bp},\varepsilon}$ and $\Xi_{\text{la},\lambda}$ in \Cref{thm:nonApprox}. \end{itemize}